Perspective | ‘Grassroots’ bot campaigns are coming. Governments don’t have a plan to stop them.

 When the floodgates open, democratic speech is in danger of drowning beneath a tide of fake letters and comments, tweets and Facebook posts.
 The danger isn’t just that fake support can be generated for unpopular positions, as happened with net neutrality.
 It is that public commentary will be completely discredited.
 This would be bad news for specialist AstroTurf companies, which would have no business model if there isn’t a public that they can pretend to be representing.
 But it would empower still further other kinds of lobbyists, who at least can prove that they are who they say they are.

-We may have a brief window of opportunity to shore up the flood walls.
-The most effective response would be to regulate what UCLA sociologist Edward Walker has described as the “grass roots for hire” industry.
+We may have a brief window to shore up the flood walls.
+The most effective response would be to regulate what UCLA sociologist Edward Walker has described as the “grassroots for hire” industry.
 Organizations that deliberately fabricate citizen voices shouldn’t just be subject to civil fines, but to criminal penalties.
 Businesses that hire these organizations should be held liable for failures of oversight.
 It’s impossible to prove or disprove whether telecommunications companies knew their subcontractors would create bogus citizen voices, but a liability standard would at least give such companies an incentive to find out.
 This is likely to be politically difficult to put in place, though, since so many powerful actors benefit from the status quo.

-Other reforms include requirements to link public comments more directly to the individuals who purportedly write them.
+Other overhauls include requirements to link public comments more directly to the individuals who purportedly write them.
 This could enable random audits.
 These could be combined with machine learning techniques — which can be applied to catch fakes as well as generate them.
 Companies such as Google have developed extensive techniques to detect spam and bogus webpages that are intended to gimmick search results, providing lessons for how the public sector too can detect or deter similar manipulation.

 None of these techniques are perfect.
 They will inevitably be gamed by AstroTurf merchants, creating an Alice-in-Wonderland style Red Queen’s Race, where fakers try new techniques to outwit regulators, and regulators try to outwit the fakers.
 Inevitably, they will either let some fake comments through because they are too forgiving, or block some real comments because they are too rigid — or both, if they are badly designed.
 All that is hard to square with the democratic commitment to hear each voice equally.
 But we’re entering into a world where such awkward trade-offs may be what we have to live with.